-I love the publisher’s description of this concordance Nelson’s Little Book of Where to Find It in the Bible is an A to Z reference dictionary with quick access to scripture-based answers of almost any question you can imagine.
-Simple to use, it tackles traditional and 21st-century issues without heavy theological language.
+I love the publisher’s description of this concordance.
+Nelson’s Little Book of Where to Find It in the Bible is an A to Z reference dictionary with quick access to scripture-based answers of almost any question you can imagine.
+It is simple to use and tackles traditional and 21st-century issues without heavy theological language.
 This travel-sized book is bursting with information yet compact enough to fit in your pocket.
-You will laugh at its one-liners and illustrated jokes as it points you to God’s Word.
+You will laugh at its one-liners and illustrated jokes as they point you to God’s Word.
 Companion to the New King James Version, King James Version, New International Version, and other translations.”

 Dictionary of Biblical Imagery

 Although a Bible dictionary is terrific for understanding historical and cultural context, the Dictionary of Biblical Imagery provides understanding of the meaning of biblical images.
 The Dictionary of Biblical Imagery is used to understand biblical images, symbols, metaphors, motifs and figures of speech.
 This resource is also an excellent tool for identifying cross-references.
 Arranged like an encyclopedia, it is a good companion to a Bible dictionary.

 Dictionary of Biblical Imagery*

-The publisher’s description gives a great explanation of this amazing Bible study tool.
-The Dictionary of Biblical Imagery is the first contemporary reference work dedicated to exploring the images, symbols, motifs, metaphors and literary patterns found in the Bible.
-More than that, it examines the Bible’s universal archetypes or master images–including the plot motifs and character types that recur throughout life, literature and the Bible.
+The publisher’s description greatly explains this amazing Bible study tool.
+The Dictionary of Biblical Imagery is the first contemporary reference work dedicated to exploring the images, symbols, motifs, metaphors, and literary patterns found in the Bible.
+More than that, it examines the Bible’s universal archetypes or master images–including the plot motifs and character types that recur throughout life, literature, and the Bible.
 This unique dictionary explores the dazzling variety in which the Word of God comes dressed in clothes of everyday life.
 It traces the trail of images from Eden to the New Jerusalem.
-It captures the plotted patterns of biblical narrative.
-It surveys the imaged texture of each book of the Bible.
-In short, The Dictionary of Biblical Imagery is an inviting, enlightening and indispensable companion to the reading, study, contemplation and enjoyment of the Bible.”
+It captures the plotted patterns of the biblical narrative.
+It surveys the imagined texture of each book of the Bible.
+In short, The Dictionary of Biblical Imagery is an inviting, enlightening, and indispensable companion to the Bible’s reading, study, contemplation, and enjoyment.”